manishkatyan/strapi-stripe/README.md

 npm i strapi-stripe
 ```

 After successful installation you would need to build a fresh package that includes the Stripe Payments plugin UI.
-Please execute the commands below:
+Execute the commands below:

 ```bash
 # with npm (option 1)